nvs/gem-leaderboards/README.md

 most common.

-Include the game's entire window in the screenshot, and ensure that your maze and the expanded game board are both visible.
+Include the game's entire window in the screenshot, and ensure that your maze, the expanded game board, and the map version are all visible.

 ### Replay